Showing posts with label wild adventure. Show all posts

 The kids stopped long enough for me to take their pictures.

-I took a picture of Sierra and Nevada with their heads inside a monkey's body.
-Nevada on the right and Sierra on the left, with a picture of monkeys in the middle.
+I took a picture of Sierra and Nevada with their heads inside a monkey's birthday.
+Nevada is on the right, Sierra is on the left, and there is a picture of monkeys in the middle.

 The two end monkeys were putting their fingers inside the ears of the middle monkeys.